-Gas Accessible parts of the system were visually inspected without removing fittings.
+Gas NOT APPLICABLE Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains.
+Plumbing where seen is copper and PVC.
+The shower room comprises a three piece suite and a two piece WC.
+It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
+Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-Internal distribution pipes where seen appear to be of pvc and copper.
-The sanitary arrangements comprise a three piece bathroom suite Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-Heating and hot water is by way of a gas fired combination boiler located within the kitchen.
+Heating and hot water is by way of an electric boiler located within the under stair cupboard.
+There is underfloor heating to the kitchen.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed mains drainage to public sewer.
+Assumed mains to the public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
+Any additional limits to inspection The property was fully furnished at the time of our inspection and the services were not tested.
+A restricted inspection was possible only of the roof from ground level.
+Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
+It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
+Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
+If you have any concerns you should engage the services of a qualified asbestos surveyor.